About USC Gould

 Topics in American Law *

-*These courses are LLM-only sections; LLM in ADR students may not enroll in the JD sections of these courses.
+*These courses offer G&IP-only sections; LLM in ADR students may not enroll in the JD sections of these courses.

 If you seek to apply transfer credit toward your degree, please email email@example.com to determine eligibility.

-Students may pursue our Business Law certificate concurrent with their studies.
-You will need to complete 12 units of certificate law coursework as outlined in this certificate.
+You may pursue our Business Law certificate concurrent with your studies.
+This certificate requires the completion of 12 units of law coursework specific to the certificate.
 This does not include classes offered outside of the law school.
-There is no additional cost for the certificate.
+There are no additional tuition costs associated with the certificate.